home-assistant/home-assistant.io/source/_components/sensor.history_values.markdown

 The `history_values` sensor platform provides a way to process and summarize data from another component or platforms, using data from the [history](/components/history/).

-It can calculate the minimum, maximum and average values and the range of these values, in a custom time period.
+It can calculate the average, lowest, peak and range of the target sensor's values in a custom time period.

 # {% linkable_title Configuration %}
 {% raw %}